 Design: Kady Jesko

 The goal was to create a three logos for the Detroit Riverfront Conservancy.
 They wanted to have the logo to be heavily type-based with a subtile element of 'fun'.
 The challenge was to blend these guidelines with a fresh, unique, and modern mark which had to be done in a simple sans-serif font.
+Branding concepts, both digital and offline, from logo to visual systems were created to deliver a range of options and expressions as well as physical experiences for key marketing experiences.

 Agency: Lovio George